gkwa/itsfergus/README.md

   https://oordw5fnzh.execute-api.ca-central-1.amazonaws.com/
 ```

+WAT?

-but gives the expected response:
+...but it gives the expected response:

 ```json
 {